changecase/qmlbook/en/ch04/index.rst

 .. issues:: ch04

-``Item`` is the base element for all visual elements as such all other visual elements inherit from ``Item``.
+``Item`` is the base element for all visual elements; as such all other visual elements inherit from ``Item``.
 It doesn't paint anything by itself but defines all properties which are common across all visual elements:

 .. list-table::
     :widths: 20,80